 NINE MILE CREEK

 The second school was of frame construction and situated close to the junction of Nine Mile Road and the old Pend d’Oreille Road.
-Art Buckley stated in an interview that the government built it around 1918.
+Art Buckley stated in his interview that the government built it around 1918.
 According to records, Miss V.C Adams taught from fall 1918 to June 1919.
 There were no listings again until the fall of 1931.
+From: Jack and June Bell

 A grainy black and white historical photograph of Nine Mile Creek School (1st school), featuring a horse in the foreground with the old, wooden school building and its distinctive windows in the background, surrounded by a rustic wooden fence, reflecting the rural character of early 20th-century educational environments.